lbeverly/docs/setup/enrolling-a-client.md

 ## Enrolling Your Workstation

-Once the ScaleFT Client is installed, the User should enroll their workstation.
+Once the ScaleFT client is installed, the user should enroll their workstation.

 To do so, run `sft enroll` in your terminal.